The Summer Start Advantage

 Financial aid is available for summer starters.
 For more information, please contact the KU Office of Financial Aid & Scholarships.

-Info for 2021 Summer Starters
+Information for 2024 Summer Starters

 - Federal Courts and the Public